bert2/microscope/README.md

 ## Changelog

+### 0.5.0

+- Add settings page to de/activate auto-refresh on save.

 ### 0.4.0

 - Instructions are now refreshed automatically when saving a file.
-- Don't duplicate compiler errors in CodeLens failure message (shown as tooltip when hovering over a failed CodeLens).
+- Don't duplicate compiler errors in the tooltip for failed CodeLenses.

 ### 0.3.0